MicrosoftDocs/SupportArticles-docs/support/system-center/scom/http-500-error-connecting-to-web-console.md

 2. In the console tree, select **Computers**.
 3. Open the properties based on the below scenarios:
     1. **Scenario 1**: The Operations Manager web application pool runs under default Identity (ApplicationPoolIdentity)
-        -	Right-click the computer where the web console is installed on (SCOMWeb), and select **Properties**.
+        -	Right-click the computer where the web console is installed on (SCOM Web) and select **Properties**.
     2. **Scenario 2**: The Operations Manager web application pool runs under custom Identity (Lab\SCOMAppPool)
-	      - Right-click the user which is configured on the Web Application Pool identity (Lab\SCOMAppPool), and select **Properties**.
+	      - Right-click the user which is configured on the Web Application Pool identity (Lab\SCOMAppPool) and select **Properties**.
 4. In the details pane, select **Delegation**.
 5. On the **Delegation** tab, select **Trust this computer for delegation to specified services only.** and choose **Use Kerberos only**.
 6. Select **Add**.
 7. In the **Add Services** dialog, select **Users and Computers**.
-8. In the **Select Users or Computers** dialogue, specify the following based on the scenario:
+8. In the **Select Users or Computers** dialogue, specify the following, based on the scenario:
     - **Scenario 1**: If the SDK is running as a Local System, select the computer account of the SCOM management server (SCOMMS) and select **OK**.
     - **Scenario 2**: If the SDK is running as Domain Account (SDKSvc), select the domain account that the SDK service is running under (SDKSvc) and select **OK**.
 9. In the **Add Services** dialog, select the service type **MSOMSdkSvc** and select **OK**.